Getting Extended Facebook App Permissions

 - What platforms does your app use this permission on?
 (Web, mobile, and/or other.)

 - Step-by-step instructions that walk Facebook through how a member will see and grant this permission from your app.

 In the context of Appreciation Engine, we recommend filling in your notes using the information below:

 How is Your App Using x Permission?

 For this part of the form, we suggest picking the "personalized experiences" answer.
 That is what AE is here to help you with: it creates personalized experiences for your customers, whether that is on-site or in an email.

 What Platforms Does Your App Use x Permission On?

 Pick your platform.
 Most often, you would be picking web.
-If you are creating a submission for a mobile application, the steps are very similar—it's just that tab that is different.
+If you are creating a submission for a mobile app, the steps are very similar—it's just that tab that is different.

 Providing Step-by-Step Instructions

 You will need to write out step-by-step instructions on how your member logs into your website.
 Then, you need to explain how the information you're requesting from Facebook will be used for the customer.

 For this part of the form, we suggest writing out the steps and talking about how the "user posts" or the "user likes" are used to create personalized content on login.
 You just need to guide Facebook through the process and how you intend to personalize content for your customers.